pagopa-archive/tfcloudvars/README.md

 # help
 > go run main.go help

-Usage of /tmp/go-build148387471/b001/exe/main:
+Usage of /tmp/go-build1852085667/b001/exe/main:
   -do string
         Operation: [read|load|help] (default "help") -file string
-        json file with variables to load in a workspace -token string
+        json file with variables to load in a workspace -format string
+        Output format [json|tfjson] (default "json") -token string
         bearer token for authenticatio.
 If not defined it reads the env variable TF_TOKEN -ws string
-        Terraform cloud workspace id to read from or to load in.
+        Terraform cloud workspace id to read from or to save in.

 # set terraform cloud token.
 export TF_TOKEN=5i*****......................................*****2Ls